nimiq/developer-center/learn/validator-trust-score.md

 </figure>

-## Open source

-The algorithm, like the blockchain itself, will be open source.
-This includes its design as well as its implementation.
+---

+The VTS algorithm is open source, with its design and implementation available to the public, just like our blockchain.
 The implementation is currently under development and will be available as an `npm` package.

-An API _may_ also be made available for public use to access the score.
+An API may also be made available for public use to access the score.
 More information about this API will be provided in the future.
+This document details the calculation methods for each factor.

 ## The VTS algorithm

-The algorithm uses three factors: Size, Reliability, and Liveness.
+The algorithm uses three factors: **S**ize, **R**eliability, and **L**iveness.
 Each factor ranges from 0 to 1.

 $$
 T = S \times R \times L
 $$

 The Size factor is based on the size of the validator's stake relative to the total stake in the network.
 Reliability and Liveness are based on behaviour over the last 9 months.
 For these parameters we only consider completed epochs, not the currently active one.
 Therefore, the score is not live and can have a delay of up to 12 hours (an epoch lasts 12 hours).

 Before going any further, we define $m$, the number of epochs to consider, knowing that the duration of the window is 9 months.